davidbragg/onrepeat/README.md

 This is meant to be a low touch habit tracker in the same vein as simple paper based habit trackers.
 Development is currently in progress and key functionality is still missing.

 Creates a basic checkbox grid for the days of the current month, against the names of the habits being tracked.
-On performing the desired habit, check of the current day.
+On performing the desired habit, check off the habit for the current day.

 ![In progress screenshot](screenshots/in_progress.png)

 ### Planned

-* update saved data structures
-* update loading to match data updates
 * saving data
 * generate a new month on first of the month
 * create a new habit